Quantum Circuits Reproduce Experimental Two-dimensional Many-body Localization Transition Point

-\textit{Results. ---} We determined the location of the MBL-to-thermal transition of this model by computing the on-site entanglement entropy $S_i$ averaged over approximate eigenstates as a function of disorder strength $\Delta$.
+\textit{Results. ---} We determined the location of the MBL-to-thermal transition of this model by computing the on-site entanglement entropy $S_i$ averaged over approximate eigenstates from the optimized $\tilde U$ as a function of disorder strength $\Delta$.
 Even though the Fock space dimension grows exponentially with the system size, this can be done in an efficient fashion using the approach outlined in \cite{supplementary, 2DMBL}.

 The standard deviation $\sigma_{S,i}$ of the averaged entanglement entropy with respect to disorder realizations peaks at the transition point~\cite{kjall2014many}.
-To reduce statistical fluctuations, we average $\sigma_{S,i}$ over site positions $i$~\cite{Wahl2017PRX,2DMBL}, resulting in the behavior shown in Fig.~\ref{fig:entropyDelta}.
-We observe a maximum at $\Delta_c \approx 9.1 J$.
-This value corresponds to an average over 1,000 randomly chosen approximate eigenstates per disorder realization and all sites $i$.
-The filling fraction $\nfill$ of almost all of these eigenstates is near its mean value of 1.
-However, the charge-density-wave evolutions of Ref.~\cite{bordia2017quasiperiodic2D} only involved eigenstates with filling fraction $\nfill = 0.5$ (as the particle number is a conserved quantity).
+To reduce statistical fluctuations, we average $\sigma_{S,i}$ over site positions $i$~\cite{Wahl2017PRX,2DMBL}, resulting in the behavior shown in Fig.~\ref{fig:entropyData}a.
+We observe a maximum at $\Delta_c \approx 9.2 J$.
+This value corresponds to an average over 1000 randomly chosen approximate eigenstates per disorder realization and all sites $i$.
+In~\cite{supplementary}, we analyse the probability distributions of entanglement entropies, which display characteristic multimodal features near $\Delta = 9J$, forming another signature of the transition.

+The filling fraction $\nfill$ of almost all eigenstates is near its mean value of 1.
+However, the charge-density-wave evolutions of Ref.~\cite{bordia2017quasiperiodic2D} only involved eigenstates with filling fraction $\nfill = 0.5$.
 Since lower filling fractions are associated with lower energies and the transition point depends on the energies of the involved eigenstates~\cite{Luitz2015,2DMBL,Tang2021}, our results need to be specified for filling fraction $\nfill = 0.5$ in order to allow for an appropriate comparison with the experimental result.
 To that end, we carried out the above analysis by resolving the maximum of the site-averaged standard deviation of the entanglement entropy for different fillings.
-We show the filling fraction-resolved transition point $\Delta_c(\nfill)$ in Fig.~\ref{fig:mobilityEdge}.
-The result at half filling, $\Delta_c(0.5) = 8.2 J$, is in excellent agreement with the experimental value of $\Delta_c^\mr{exp} = 9 \pm 0.5 J$~\cite{bordia2017quasiperiodic2D}.
-Combined with the calculation of the mobility edge in Ref.~\cite{2DMBL}, this result demonstrates the tremendous potential of quantum circuit simulations to describe the phenomenon of two-dimensional many-body localization on experimental time scales.
+We show the filling fraction-resolved transition point $\Delta_c(\nfill)$ in Fig.~\ref{fig:phasediagram}.
+The transition points were obtained from the maxima of the filling fraction-resolved entanglement entropy fluctuations of Fig.~\ref{fig:entropyData}b.
+The error bars were obtained by randomly varying the data points of Fig.~\ref{fig:entropyData}b according to normal distributions of variances equal the corresponding standard errors~\cite{supplementary}.